azuline/rose/docs/ARCHITECTURE.md

 In the very brief testing period, the FTS implementation was around a hundred times faster than the naive `LIKE` query.
-Queries that took multiple seconds now completed in tens of milliseconds.
+Queries that took multiple seconds with `LIKE` completed in tens of milliseconds with FTS.

 # Read Cache